FijnStofGroep/simm7000/airrohr-firmware/Readme.md

-# airRohr Sensor Firmware for SPS30, SDS011, DHT22, BMP180, BMP/E 280 and many more
+# airRohr Sensor Firmware for SPS30, SDS011, SEN5X, DHT22, BMP180, BMP/E 280 and many more.

 ## Features:
 * many environmental and air quality sensors can be used concurrently